 Progression and employment prospects

 As a result of a national shortage, the demand for registered veterinary nurses continues to remain high.
 As such job prospects are excellent both within veterinary practice and in other related areas.
-Salary prospects have also improved significantly in recent years, meaning that you can now expect a veterinary nurse salary to be in excess of £20,000 per year on average.
+Salary prospects have improved significantly in recent years, meaning that veterinary nurses now earn an average of £24,227 per year (SPVS Salaries Survey 2021).